 “When we see President Trump in office, it’s our job to hold him accountable,” Allsup said during the rally.
 “Since we were the ones who supported those positions, no one else will hold him accountable.”

-The Alt-Right (before the schism) did indeed help to elect Trump via extensive memeing and flooding social media with propaganda and posts, but in the human scheme of things it was merely one drop in the ocean.
+The Alt-Right (before the schism) did indeed help to elect Trump via extensive memeing and flooding social media with propaganda and posts, bleeding their ideas into the public consciousness – which is precisely what they need to do to win.
+But in the human scheme of things it was merely one drop in the ocean.
+Then again, in the age of technology, you could easily argue that tangible presence often means little.

 Cernovich’s rally was even smaller than Spencer’s.
 Around 150 people showed up for a considerably less animated rally and a few speeches.